Qualitative research: open-ended and closed-ended questions

 • To specify the hypotheses that will enable the quantitative questionnaire to be drawn up and to propose a series of relevant answers (to closed-ended questions).

 It is essential for the interviewer to give respondents a framework when using open-ended questions.
 Without this context, interviewees could be lost in the full range of possible responses, and this could interfere with the smooth running of the interview.
+Another critical point concerning this type of question is the analytical aspect that follows.
+Indeed, since respondents are free to formulate their answers, the data collected will be less easy to classify according to fixed criteria.

 The use of open-ended questions in quantitative questionnaires